 Can you guess how long to hold?
 Yep, 30 seconds.
 Ya’ll are so good.

 Ok there you have it.
 My lower back routine.
 It’s working and I had no pain today on my run or post run.
 Woohoo!!
 Happy Tuesday!!!

-I'm Kelly and I'm a wife, momma of 3 littles getting a little less little every day, runner, blogger, personal trainer, and lover of coffee.
+I’m Kelly and I’m a wife, mom of 3 kiddo’s, a runner, blogger, personal trainer, RRCA certified running coach and a lover of coffee.
 I believe in keeping it real.
 In being a lot vulnerable and talking candidly about how to navigate this crazy life.
 I also love chocolate chip cookies, fresh out of the oven.
-I'm crazy thankful for this one life God has given me, and I am aiming to live it well.
-I hope you'll follow along with me.
+I’m crazy thankful for this one life God has given me, and I am aiming to live it well.
+I hope you’ll follow along with me.